pmmwanda/Project1/README.md

 Your current interests/hobbies/skills
 Deploy your site onto GitHub pages so that a live site can be viewed at your-username.github.io/portfolio (for example) Objectives
-In addition to these requirements, your portfolio will be evaluated on the following objectives:
+In addition to these requirements, your portfolio will be evaluated on the following:
+OBJECTIVES
 Some of the most common HTML tags are incorporated, including: p, h, ul, ol, li, em, strong, a, img, div, span
 Page incorporates a custom-made stylesheet that uses cascading, the box model, and floats